Tool Signing and Signature Verification¶

 - Actor — only trust cards signed by a specific identity

-Keyless signing requires CI/CD ambient OIDC credentials, preventing ad-hoc signing from compromised developer machines.
+Keyless signing requires CI/CD ambient OIDC credentials, which stops ad-hoc signing from compromised developer machines.

 Sigstore model-signing v1.0 extends the same infrastructure to ML models and datasets, targeting integration with model hubs (HuggingFace, Kaggle) and ML frameworks (TensorFlow, PyTorch).

-Cryptographic signing binds a tool artifact's content to a hash: any modification produces a different digest, invalidating the original signature.
-The agent gateway rejects mismatches before the tool description ever reaches the LLM — fail-closed by design.
-Transparency logs (Rekor) make every signing event append-only in a Merkle tree, so retroactive log manipulation is computationally infeasible.
-Identity-binding via short-lived OIDC certificates means the signature attests who built the artifact, not just what it contains, defeating impersonation.
-Post-load monitoring compares live tool schemas against the signed baseline to catch rug pulls where a tool mutates after initial verification (Jamshidi et al., 2026).
+Cryptographic signing binds a tool artifact's content to a hash.
+Any change produces a different digest, which invalidates the original signature.
+The agent gateway rejects mismatches before the tool description ever reaches the LLM, so it fails closed by design.
+Transparency logs (Rekor) make every signing event append-only in a Merkle tree — the same cryptographic audit-trail property — so retroactive log manipulation is computationally infeasible.
+Short-lived OIDC certificates bind identity, so the signature attests who built the artifact, not just what it contains, which defeats impersonation.
+Post-load monitoring compares live tool schemas against the signed baseline to catch rug pulls, where a tool mutates after initial verification (Jamshidi et al., 2026).

-Signing alone is insufficient — verification must happen at runtime before invocation.
+Signing alone is not enough — verification must happen at runtime before invocation.

 A registration workflow pre-verifies tools before catalog entry: